hrouault/Genherite/README.md

 Installation
 ============

-You can refer to the `INSTALL` file for detailled installation instructions readily available in the tarball.
-If you use the development version, you will need the autotools in order to generate this file and compile the code.
+You can refer to the `INSTALL` file for detailled installation instructions.
+This file is readily available in the tarball.
+If you use the development version, you will need the autotools in order to generate it and compile the code.

 Quick install
 -------------